numericalalgorithmsgroup/LAPACK_Examples/README.md

 # File organization
 Once you've taken a copy of the repository, you'll find these items:
   * interface_blocks     - a directory containing a few Fortran module files used when compiling the rest of the example source
   * auxiliary            - a small set of auxiliary routines used by the example programs, for sorting and printing results
   * examples/source      - source code of individual LAPACK examples
   * examples/data        - input data files, one needed by each LAPACK example
+  * examples/baseresults - expected result files (machine dependent)
   * GNUmakefile          - a makefile that can be used (with minor modification) to compile and run all the LAPACK examples

 # How to build manually
 We assume that you already have a library of LAPACK and BLAS routines that